alex-gamero/100-days-of-code/log.md

 ### Day 70: August 30, Saturday

-**Today's Progress**: Today I continued with the React8 proyect and strat adding some new features.
+**Today's Progress**: Today I continued with the React8 proyect and start adding some new features.

 **Thoughts**: It's going pretty well, I just discover a new way to make it easier to use, add audio instruccions!